 Arsames had never been a great supporter of the Lagrangian settlements, which were too libertarian in his opinion.
 But he knew that the LRO II could only be realized with a financial contribution of the Lagrangians.
 Nevertheless the Saha project would enable the terrestrial nations to strengthen their position on the Moon.
 It would mean a greater human presence there and most of them would come from Earth.

 The LRO was, however, not the only man-made facility on the Moon.
 On the near side there were couple of tourist resorts.
 The Moon was, of course, a popular destination for terrestrial tourists, as other celestial bodies were too far away for a short holiday.
 As a scientist Arsames was not really happy about the Moon becoming a tourist destination and sooner or later, they would spread to the far side as well.

-In a Moon rover Cyrus and two colleagues traveled to the base, there they were welcomed by other astronomers.
+In a Moon rover Arsames and two colleagues traveled to the base, there they were welcomed by other astronomers.
 From the outside the base was far from remarkable, it looked like as just another hill.
-However, Cyrus knew better.
+However, Arsames knew better.
 The actual base was deeply buried beneath Lunar soil, as a protection against cosmic radiation.